caltechlibrary/ames/README.md

 ### CODA Reports (Feeds)

 Harvest metadata from Caltech Library repositories and run reports.
-In development.
+Current report lists records (optionally filtered by year) and their DOIs.

 #### Usage
-Type `python run_coda_report.py`.
+Type something like `python run_coda_report.py doi_report thesis report.tsv -year 1977-1978'
+The first option is the report type.
+The next option is the reporitory (thesis or authors) The next option is the output file name
+You can include a -year to return records from a specific year (1977) or a range (1977-1978)